meitingi2005/database-independent-study/entries/entry-5.md

 This week was more about me trying to figure out the layout of the website and the relationship between each files.
 At this point, I am trying to learn how to let user to comment on a specfic post from a particular user.
 I have been reading documentations and some other articles to try to understand the concept.
 My goal for next week is to let user to click on a post and be able to comment on it.

+My thought process is that the user will click on the question that they want to answer, then the computer will bring it to a new page with the question and a form for it to put the answer.
+In order to do so, the computer will have to access to the information of that post through the owner of the post.
+Then the user's answer will be displayed underneath the question.
+My problem is how am I going to display that answer under the question.

 ### Takeaways: